FlatFilers/platform-sdk-starter/examples/fields/SmartDateField.README.md

 We will add options to override these assumption as needed.

-Date's without an Time of Day (TOD) and without a timezone (TZ)  will be interpreted as 00:00:00 in GMT.
+Dates without an Time of Day (TOD) and without a timezone (TZ)  will be interpreted as 00:00:00 in GMT.
 By default JS dates are formatted to 00:00:00 in the local timezone, this leads to inconsistent results based on how the server is setup.
 00:00:00 is also the the behavior of pandas timestamp

 Dates with a TOD and without a TZ will be interpreted as that TOD in GMT.
 You might want to default to a local timezone here, that option will be added.